mlrun/mlrun/README.md

 MLRun includes the following components:

-* **Project lifecycle management**: experiment management and tracking of jobs, functions and artifacts.
+* **Project life-cycle management**: experiment management and tracking of jobs, functions and artifacts.
 * **Scalable functions**: turn code to scalable microservices in a single command.
 * **Managed Pipelines**: deploy, run and monitor your machine learning execution plan.